snacktavish/fastdate/README.md

 ## Introduction

 The aim of this project is to implement a fast divergence times estimation algorithm, based on the dynamic programming algorithm by &Ouml;rjan &Aring;kerborg (2008).
 The new tool should:

 * have an open source code with an appropriate open source license.
-* 64-bit multi-threaded design that handles very large datasets
+* 64-bit multi-threaded design that handles very large datasets.
 * be as accurate or more accurate than current bayesian methods.
-* implement a variety of fossil calibration methods, such as tip dating, node dating and possibly, the fossilized birth-death process (Heath et al. 2014).
+* implement a variety of fossil calibration methods, such as tip dating and node dating based on (Stadler 2010).

-Currently, FASTDATE implements a faster version of the dynamic programming approach running in quadratic time instead of the original cubic-time algorithm.
-Another difference is that the original paper by &Aring;kerborg uses equations 1 and 2 from  (Nee et al. 1994) to model the birth-death process, while FASTDATE incorporates equations from (Gernhard 2008) and (Stadler 2010).
+Currently, FASTDATE implements a faster version of the dynamic programming approach running in quadratic time instead of the original cubic-time in (&Aring;kerborg et al. 2008), and instead computes the optimal probability density of a sampled tree with _n_ extant sampled leaves as shown in (Stadler 2009).

 ## Compilation instructions